Article Summary

 Self Check:

 Many founders struggle to let go of direct sales.
 But the goal isn’t to step away overnight.
 It’s to shift your role.
+Think of yourself as a coach, not a closer.

 Model empathy.
 Communicate with confidence.
 And step into the role of revenue multiplier instead of lead bottleneck.